 While this event is on par with E3 in many respects, it’s definitely aimed more at industry professionals who are tightly involved with video game development.
 Where E3 is just as much about the business side of the industry as the development side, GDC is solely a game developer conference, with little focus on the business end of things.
 Keep this in mind when you’re thinking about which events to mark on your calendar!

 Health and Safety Information

 GDC 2021 will adopt a comprehensive set of health and safety standards at its 2021 event, including continuous sanitization throughout the event and the provision of sanitization stations for attendee use.
 The event will use contactless registration methods, encourage social distancing, and mandate the use of masks and any other appropriate PPE.

 3. Game Connection America

 Game Connection is a smaller event than many others on this list, with only a few thousand attendees.
 But it’s no less valuable for its smaller size.
 This niche event typically runs around the same time as GDC, and while at that event the conference is just as important as the expo, at Game Connection, the focus is all on making deals.
-In 2019 Game Connection America was held at Oracle Park (formerly AT&T Park) in San Francisco, CA. In 2020 it will be in the same place from March 16 to 20.

 Game Connection is attended by game developers, publishers and distributors, and a wide variety of service providers.
 Around 750 companies are represented, with hundreds of buyers from over 50 different countries and around 220 exhibitors.
 According to event statistics, over 7,700 deals are made at every event!
-And, attendees report an average ROI of $300,000, making it a potentially lucrative opportunity.
+And attendees report an average ROI of $300,000, making it a potentially lucrative opportunity.

 LEARN MORE: https://www.game-connection.com/